 Sealing After Hard Coat Anodizing

-After a component has been hard coat anodized, it may or may not be sealed.
+After an aluminum part has been hard coat anodized, there is an option to have it sealed.
 If the main function of the application is to obtain the maximum degree of abrasion or wear resistance, the coating should not be sealed.
 If the main function of the application is for corrosion resistance, and reduced abrasion resistance is not an issue, sealing is advised.
-If it is needed, the sealing of hardcoat anodized parts must be specified by our customers.
+If it is needed, the sealing of anodized parts must be specified by our customers.